pedrohebm1/pedrohebm1/README.md

 ## About Me

 👋 Hi, my name is Pedro.
-I'm an Information System student who is passionate about technology and games.
+I'm an Information System student who is passionate about technology and game, studying both at my university and by myself and self-taught while exploring the giant world of ITs.

 ### 💻 Technologies